spsforks/ziglang-zig-wiki/Updating-libc-Headers.md

 This tool will create a headers directory that contains a `generic` subdir as well as architecture subdirs.

 Next, when you do a git diff and look at the updated headers, it will have deleted a bunch of `asm/unistd.h` files.
 This is because I did those manually the first time.
-You'll have to go back and edit process_headers.zig to patch in the Linux headers for glibc, since it depends on them.
+You'll have to go back and edit process_headers.zig to patch in the Linux headers for glibc, since it depends on them, and then update this wiki page.